tredontho/purescript-book/text/chapter8.md

 In general, a _monad_ for some type constructor `m` provides a way to use do notation with values of type `m a`.
 Note that in the array comprehension above, every line contains a computation of type `Array a` for some type `a`.
 In general, every line of a do notation block will contain a computation of type `m a` for some type `a` and our monad `m`.
 The monad `m` must be the same on every line (i.e. we fix the side-effect), but the types `a` can differ (i.e. individual computations can have different result types).

-Here is another example of do notation, this type applied to the type constructor `Maybe`.
+Here is another example of do notation, this time applied to the type constructor `Maybe`.
 Suppose we have some type `XML` representing XML nodes, and a function

 ```hs
 child :: XML -> String -> Maybe XML